Esperanto phonology: Epenthesis

 Zamenhof noted that epenthetic glides may be inserted between dissimilar vowels, especially after high vowels as in [ˈmija] for mia ('my'), [miˈjelo] for mielo ('honey') and [ˈpluwa] for plua ('further').
 This is quite common, and there is no possibility of confusion, because /ij/ and /uŭ/ do not occur in Esperanto (though more general epenthesis could cause confusion between gea and geja, as mentioned above).
 However, Zamenhof stated that in "severely regular" speech such epenthesis would not occur.

 Epenthetic glottal stops in vowel sequences such as boao ('boa') are non-phonemic detail, allowed for the comfort of the speaker.
 Glottal stop is especially common in sequences of identical vowels, such as heroo [heˈroʔo] ('hero'), and praavo [praˈʔavo] ('great-grandfather').
 Other speakers, however, mark the hiatus by a change of intonation, such as by raising the pitch of the stressed vowel: heróò, pràávo.

 As in many languages, fricatives may become affricates after a nasal, via an epenthetic stop.
 Thus, the neologism senso ('sense', as in the five senses) may be pronounced the same as the fundamental word senco ('sense, meaning'), and the older term for the former, sentumo, may be preferable.

+An epenthetic vowel, most commonly the schwa, can be inserted to break up clusters that might be difficult to pronounce.